oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eksdemo-secondary-cidr-and-cni-custom-netwoking/README.md

 - This tutorial also includes karpenter configuration for make use of the secondary CIDR block.
 - This demo is for pre `v0.32` or `v1alpha` Karpenter version, but should work fine for AWS CNI and ENIConfig.

+## Why this is needed?

+- Running many nodes in EKS can cause IP address exhaustion in the VPC.
+- How many IP addresses are available to a node is determined by nodes ENI capacity.
+    - Because of this, EKS requires running many nodes to keep up with the Pod count.
+- Using a VPC with Secondary CIDR block allows us to have more IP addresses available to our pods.
+- Karpenter is a faster option for cluster autoscaling than the default EKS Cluster Autoscaler.
+- Karpenter can be configured to use Spot Instances, which can save a lot of money.

 ## Hands-on Demo

 ### Prerequisites